daybrush/moveable/README.md

 * **Scalable** indicates whether the target's x and y can be scale of transform.
 * **Rotatable** indicates whether the target can be rotated.
 * **Warpable** indicates whether the target can be warped(distorted, bented).
+* **Pinchable** indicates whether the target can be pinched with draggable, resizable, scalable, rotatable.

 ## ⚙️ Installation